Koekoek1337/AH_Ticket-To-Ride/README.md

 ## Experiments
 ### Holland
-The first instance of the case asked to build a rail system with up to 7 routes of up to 120 minutes that utilize all rail connections in Holland and the second instance asked to optimize the system with the score function.
+The first instance of the case asked to build a rail system with up to 7 routes of each up to 120 minutes that utilizes all rail connections in Holland.
+The second instance asked to optimize the system with the score function.

-These instances were both evaluated over 10 runsusing the simulated annealing algorithm (`linear cooling`) with initial temperature `64` and `linear cooling` constant `64 * 10^-4`.
+These instances were both evaluated over 10 runs using the simulated annealing algorithm (`linear cooling`) with initial temperature `64` and `linear cooling` constant `64 * 10^-4`.

 All the resulting rail systems contained all rail connections, with a high scoring system with 9035 points, as displayed below.

 ![solution_holland](docs/holland_score9035.png)

-As all 10 runs resulted in a high scoring system with all routes, it can be assumed that an optimal rail system in holland uses all rail connections.
+As all 10 runs resulted in a high scoring system with all routes, it can be assumed that an optimal rail system in Holland uses all rail connections.
 It was also observed that all optimized systems used either 5, 6 or 7 routes, but no less.
 The score is also very close to the theoretical maximum score of 9219, indicating that there is very little left that can be optimized for this network.

 ---

 ### Random Baseline
-In order to judge a developed algorithm on it's effectiveness, a large baseline calculation from 1.6 million valid solutions was made using the random algorithm, which has been displayed in the histogram below.
+In order to judge a developed algorithm on its effectiveness, a large baseline calculation from 1.6 million valid solutions was made using the random algorithm, which has been displayed in the histogram below:

 ![baseline_netherlands](docs/random_hist.png)